Milestone-Proposal:Development of Ultra-Stable Oscillator’s for deep space exploration

 Why was the achievement successful and impactful?

 Another USO, made at the same time as the USO's for the Voyager spacecraft, flew on the Galileo probe.
-Through the dedicated work of the teams from Frequency Electronics and JPL, the development of the now named "Ultra Stable Oscillator" has paved the way for other deep space USO probes since Voyager and the future.
+Through the dedicated work of the teams from Frequency Electronics and NASA/JPL, the development of the now named "Ultra Stable Oscillator" has paved the way for future deep space probes and their experiments.
 The science learned during this mission, understanding the outer reaches of our solar system, was invaluable.
 NASA has not turned off Voyager 2's radio science system.
-Instead, it turned off the Plasma Science instrument on September 26, 2024, to save power for essential systems as the probe's radioactive power supply diminishes.
-The USO, part of this system, was turned off to conserve power, not because of any malfunction.
+Instead, it turned off the Plasma Science instrument on September 26, 2024, to save power for essential systems as the probe's radioactive power supply diminishes its life.
+The USO, part of this system, was turned off on October 2024, not because of malfunction, but to conserve Voyager 2 spacecraft power.
 In its place, a lesser performing oscillator is now running for downlink purposes.
+Quote from Sami Asmar of JPL "Voyager USO is the super clock in space for decades, broke records and resulted in numerous scientific discoveries"

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.